liquidinstruments/moku-examples/docs/reference/mim/set_frontend.md

 ---
 additional_doc: null
-description: Configure the multi instrument mode frontend
+description: Configure the Analog front-end settings of the Moku when in Multi-instrument Mode.
 method: post
 name: set_frontend
 parameters: